srobo/team-emails/SR2020/2020-03-05-coronavirus.md

 ---
 to: sr2020-teams
-subject: Update on Coronavirus and SR
+subject: Update on Coronavirus and Student Robotics
 ---

 # Update on SR and the COVID-19 Coronavirus